andreafuturi/gitmini/README.md

 Right now git update is used internally everytime we start or publish a ticket.
 It automates the following tasks:
   - Temporary saves any changes you have going on with `git stash`
   - gets an update from master so you work on up-to-date codebase with `git pull`
-  - Prompts you to fix conflicts if present
+  - Prompts you to fix conflicts, if present
   - Installs any package recently added to repositiory with `npm install` (this is only web devs, should be optional or in another complementar tool)
   - Applies your changes again `git stash pop`